Healthdirect Free Australian health advice you can count on.

 What causes complex PTSD?

-• long-term domestic violence
+• being exposed to long-term domestic violence

 How is complex PTSD treated?